Mediated Parenting Plan

 How Does Mediation work?

 If both parties agree, mediation begins with an intake session each, and then joint sessions conducted virtually, allowing conversation without being in the same room.
+I focus on the parenting plan aspect and will connect you with resources to handle your financial picture.

 Does Mediation Work?